paypronl/woocommerce-payments-plugin/README.md

 #### Where do I find my product ID?
 You can find your product ID at 'Webshop Koppelen'.

-## Tests
-Need some information about tests here.

 ## Contributing
 If you want to contribute to this project you can fork the repository.
 Create a new branch, add your feature and create a pull request.
 We will look at your request and determine if we want to add it.